atmelcorp/atmel-software-package/examples/wdt/TESTING.md

 ------------------------

  - Press 1 to generate WatchDog Underflow error
- - Press 2 to reset WatchDog and enable Watchdog Reset
+ - Press 2 to reload and restart the down counter
  - Press 3 to generate WatchDog error
  - Press 4 to Enable WatchDog reset interrupt